pr0tos/openarm_pnp/README.md

 # OpenArm Pick & Place

-RL task for the **OpenArm** robot (7-DOF arm + 2-DOF gripper) in **Isaac Sim 5.0 / Isaac Lab**: grasp an object (4 cm cube or a r=1.5 cm, h=8 cm bolt-cylinder) from the table and place it into a KLT bin.
+RL task for the **OpenArm** robot (7-DOF arm + 2-DOF gripper) in **Isaac Sim 5.0 / Isaac Lab**: grasp an object (r=1.5 cm, h=8 cm bolt-cylinder) from the table and place it into a KLT bin.
 Object and tray positions are randomized on every reset.
 Training — **PPO** via `rsl_rl` in **4096 parallel environments**.